"Horses should be trained in such as

 the guidance here

-stallion.
+Andalusian in every sense.
 As I taught him, so he has taught me.
 Together we

 have rides that are light, intuitive, inspiring, magical.
 When I